 Currently, there are a variety of innovations to improve healthcare and healthcare delivery systems.
 Such health technology encompasses medicines, vaccines, devices, procedures, and systems.
-Under the Universal Health Care (UHC) Act, all health technologies should undergo health technology assessment (HTA) before implementation to ensure the responsible use of health technologies financed by the government.
-Health technology assessment (HTA) is defined in the Philippine HTA Methods Guide as a systematic evaluation of health-related technologies using a multidisciplinary approach incorporating the clinical, economic, organizational, social and ethical evaluation of a health technology.
-Calculation of a health technology.
+Under the Universal Health Care (UHC) Act, all health technologies should undergo health technology assessment (HTA) before implementation to ensure the responsible use of health technologies financed by the government.[1]
+Health technology assessment (HTA) is defined in the Philippine HTA Methods Guide as a systematic evaluation of health-related technologies using a multidisciplinary approach incorporating the clinical, economic, organizational, social and ethical evaluation of a health technology.[2]